Jonathan Bailey: Public image

 Critic Peter Travers described Bailey as "a dynamite actor equally adept at drama and musicals."
 Describing Bailey's off-screen persona, The Cuts Kerensa Cadenas noted that talking to him is "a lesson in charm – he's personable, super-handsome, and utterly hilarious."
 Douglas Greenwood of GQ wrote that "dispositionally, he's one of those actors who'd rather work than be famous".

 Phoebe Waller-Bridge described her former co-star as "completely brilliant... unbelievably charismatic in real life and so energetic", "Jonny operates at a different voltage.
 He's a meteorite of fun with an incredible amount of energy and playfulness."
 Director Marianne Elliott expressed that Bailey is "the nicest person you could ever hope to meet.
 But when he acts, he can have an edge, which can feel dangerous in a great way.
 An unpredictability."
 Elliott recalled that Stephen Sondheim was enamored with Bailey.
 Three days before the composer died in 2021, Elliott told him that Bailey would be starring in the play Cock.
 Sondheim "literally stopped in his tracks, closed his eyes, put his hand on his chest and said, 'Be still my beating heart,'" Elliott recounted.

 Bailey is considered one of the leading LGBTQ+ figures in the entertainment industry and has been included in several influential lists including Attitude's Trailblazers in 2020, Variety's Power of Pride list in 2022, Out's Most Impactful and Influential in 2023, and The Independents Pride List in 2024.
 GQ described him as "one of the few gay British actors working onscreen whose roles don't seem defined wholly by their sexuality."
 Pride declared that he is proof gay actors can convincingly play straight roles, with Out writing that Bailey's visibility is inspiring LGBTQ+ performers to come out.

 Philanthropy

 In 2019, Bailey participated in the National Three Peaks Challenge to raise money for the Scottish branch of the Motor Neurone Disease Association.
 In 2024, he ran the Hackney Half Marathon to benefit LGBTQ+ youth charity Just Like Us of which he is a patron.

 The Shameless Fund

 In 2024, Bailey founded the charity The Shameless Fund that "aims to help members of the queer community across the world live freely and authentically" by raising money through celebrity and brand partnerships.
 The charity's debut collaboration was with fashion brand Loewe's "Drink Your Milk" collection.
-In 2025, Bailey collaborated with eyewear brand Cubitts to re-imagine the eyeglasses worn by his character in Jurassic World Rebirth with proceeds benefiting the charity.
+In 2025, Bailey collaborated with eyewear brand Cubitts to re-imagine the glasses worn by his character in Jurassic World Rebirth with proceeds benefiting the charity.